-Figure 5.12: Correlation histogram of sampling of 3-round version of KECCAK-f[25]

-0.001196.
-However, this distribution differs from that of a random permutation because it is zero for all values that are not a multiple of 2^{-20} due to the fact that the Boolean component functions of KECCAK-f[25] have only reached degree 16 after four rounds (see Table 5.3).
+Figure 5.13 shows the distribution for the four-round version of Keccak-f[25].
+The shape of the distribution and the maximum values do no longer allow to distinguish the distribution from that of a random permutation.
+The largest correlation magnitude encountered is 0.001196.
+However, this distribution differs from that of a random permutation because it is zero for all values that are not a multiple of 2^{-20} due to the fact that the Boolean component functions of Keccak-f[25] have only reached degree 16 after four rounds (see Table 5.3).
 After 5 rounds the distribution is zero for values that are not a multiple of 2^{-22} and only after 6 rounds this becomes 2^{-23} .
 This is consistent with Table 5.3.